helmerdavila/hotwire-slides-montreal-rb/slides.md

 ```

 ---
+layout: fact
+---

 # Turbo frames

-Turbo Frames are a way to isolate parts of a page into independent contexts, which can be lazily loaded and updated.
+Isolate parts of a page into independent contexts, which can be lazily loaded and updated.

+---

+# Example of a Turbo Frame

 ```html
 <turbo-frame id="my-refreshing-frame" refresh="morph">